Security in our products

 Security is a moving target

 Keeping the product secure is one of Zivver's highest priorities.
 We continually keep an eye on trends in security, new technologies and new legislation to ensure we maintain our high standards.
 For this purpose, our personnel actively participate in to the latest knowledge programs and relevant courses.

 At Zivver we want to do our utmost to ensure our entire organisation is as secure as it can get.
 As an important step, Zivver has already for many years a fully operational Information Security Management System (ISMS) that covers all information security risks and controls.
 This system includes a standardized ‘plan, do, check, act cycle’ that guarantees continuous improvement.

-Zivver is ISO27001:2013 and NEN 7510:2017 certified by EY Certified Point.
+Zivver is ISO27001:2013 and NEN 7510:2017 certified.
 The ISO27001 is an internationally well-known standard for information security.
 The NEN 7510 is a Dutch add-on that is specifically about information security in the healthcare industry.

 All Zivver employees and other personnel are subject to adequate and extensive confidentiality obligations.
 Zivver also performs background checks before employees start at Zivver, including requiring a Certificate of Conduct issued by the governmental authority of the country in which the new employee is residing or recently has resided.
 We keep our information security policies and our Information Security Management System documentation up to date.
 All employees frequently participate in security awareness sessions and training.

 Zivver employees or suppliers never have access to messages or attachments sent via Zivver by our users.
 Access to other user and customer data, like the email address and name, is limited on a need-to-know basis.
 Access is always approved by a member of the leadership team and the Information Security Officer (ISO).
 The access is reviewed on a monthly basis.